Joshua Peters

-Joshua D. Peters is an American politician in the Democratic Party who was the Missouri State Representative of Missouri's 76th District from 2013 to 2019.
+Joshua D. Peters (born August 25, 1987) is an American politician in the Democratic Party who was the Missouri State Representative of Missouri's 76th District from 2013 to 2019.
 Peters was first elected in a special election on April 2, 2013.
 He represented portions of north Saint Louis City.
 At the time of his election, he was the youngest African American ever elected to the Missouri House of Representatives.
 In 2016 Peters served as the House Minority Chief Deputy Whip.

 Early career

 Peters served as a legislative assistant and office manager to Congressman Lacy Clay of Missouri's 1st congressional district for three years and was appointed by President Barack Obama as the Confidential Assistant to the Under Secretary of Education, Martha Kanter. where he assisted in the creation and establishment of the 'Financial Aid Shopping Sheet,' offering college-bound students a resource to understand the type and level of financial aid they qualified for.